Integrations

 Open Integrations from the team's left-hand rail.

 A list of every integration provider available to your tenant.
-For a new team this currently shows one:
+Today this shows two CRM providers, each with a Connect button to start the flow:

 - HubSpot — HubSpot CRM integration using OAuth 2.0.
-Connect button to start the flow.

 Connecting HubSpot